 How to Enter the Forex Market under the Price Level Consolidation Pattern?

 You may open a position on consolidation from the level at least on the 4th candlestick after you are confirmed that the pattern is forming.
 After that, you do need to set a pending Limit order near the level.
 The Stop Loss order should not exceed 30 points (the most important thing is to set it behind the level).

-- If the price didn’t activate the pending order (after it was set) and passed 2 stops from the entry point, we should cancel the transaction and expect formation of a new model.
+- If the price didn’t activate the pending order (after it was set) and passed 2 stops from the entry point, we should cancel the transaction and expect the formation of a new model.

 The value of the take profit for the position must be at least 3 stops (ie S/L*3).
-After the price passes the 2nd stop in the profitable side, we transfer the transaction in the black.
+After the price passes the 2nd stop on the profitable side, we transfer the transaction in the black.

 Look at the example of implementation of the Buy Limit order (a reversal trade against the main movement and consolidation below the resistance line):